-The evaluation may occur precisely at the mid-point in project implementation (i.e. for a 30 month project the mid-term review may occur during month 15) or earlier depending on the project work plan and implementation timeline.
+The evaluation may occur precisely at the mid-point in project implementation (i.e. for a 30 month project the midterm review may occur during month 15) or earlier depending on the project work plan and implementation timeline.
+Exact timing of midterm data collection may also be adjusted to account for factors such as delays in project implementation start, timing of baseline data collection, the school calendar, and the agricultural season.
+Literacy assessments, for example, should occur at the same time during each school year, and the midterm evaluation schedule should account for this.
 The project may determine the most strategic timing of the evaluation, however, the timing should allow for sufficient time for the implementation of project activities.
-The project should allow at least four months of implementation of key project activities before developing the terms of reference (TOR) for the interim evaluation.
-The project is required to keep USDA up to date on the scheduling of the interim evaluation through the submission of project reports.
+The project should allow at least four months of implementation of key project activities before developing the terms of reference (TOR) for the midterm evaluation.
+The project is required to keep USDA up to date on the scheduling of the midterm evaluation through the submission of project reports.

-The program participant's evaluation unit, should the TOR for the interim evaluation which includes the purpose and scope of the evaluation, specific issues or questions to be addressed in the evaluation, prospective approach and methodology, timing and work plan of the evaluation, ethical considerations, and evaluation management and selection of evaluation team.
-The evaluation TOR must be submitted to FAD for input and comment prior to the selection of the evaluation team and implementation of the evaluation.
+The program participant's evaluation unit will develop the TOR for the midterm evaluation which includes the purpose and scope of the evaluation, specific issues or questions to be addressed in the evaluation, prospective approach and methodology, timing and work plan of the evaluation, ethical considerations, and evaluation management and selection of the evaluation team.
+The evaluation TOR must be submitted to USDA for review and approval prior to the selection of the evaluation team and implementation of the evaluation.
 As a general practice, the draft evaluation TOR should be submitted to USDA no later than three (3) months prior to the start of the evaluation activities.
-The final TOR for the evaluation must be submitted to USDA at least one (1) month prior to the start of the evaluation activities.